 The Regional Program Manager is responsible for all construction and project operations conducted throughout Bristol.
-This individual is responsible for supervising the development and implementation of site safety programs that comply with company safety policies, as well as those mandated by specific contract documents and site requirements.
+This individual is responsible for supervising the development and implementation of site safety programs that comply with company safety policies as well as those mandated by specific contract documents and site requirements.
 The individual serving in this capacity is Patricia Curl.
 Ms. Curl is responsible to the company CEO through the company's senior leadership team.

-Field Manager
+Project Manager

-The Project Field Manager has primary responsibility for establishing a properly functioning project safety program, with the assistance of the Bristol Safety Department.
-The Field Manager is responsible for construction operations on this project.
-This individual is responsible for supervising construction to ensure that the project is completed safely.
-The individual appointed to this position is Chuck Croley, who is responsible to the Regional Program Manager.
+The PM has primary responsibility for establishing a properly functioning project safety program, with the assistance of the Bristol Safety Department.
+The PM is responsible for construction operations on this project.
+Molly Welker is responsible for supervising construction to ensure the project is completed safely.
+Ms. Welker is accountable to the Regional Program Manager.